biocypher/biocypher/unified-language-of-biological-property-graph-database-systems.md

 Further specification will probably be needed for standard situations of graph queries.
 If the above specifications are a "vocabulary" of biological property graph representation, the queries used can be seen as the "grammar".
 Together, they make up the language of property graph biological representation.

 There are simple "sentences", such as finding targets of a certain set of nodes, or an intersection between perturbed pathways, and complex "sentences", such as an aggregate score of context-dependent multiple interactions or activities of protein complexes comprised of several context-dependent obligate and optional members.
 Particularly in the complex case, ad-hoc generation of non-permanent virtual relationships inside the graph are preferable to hard-coded information for all possible situations and queries.
 This is the case in which a unified grammar of biological property graphs is of most value, because it provides methodological uniformity and allows comparison and benchmarking of complex queries.
+It also facilitates the generation and application of consecutive queries that venture into more detail based on the results of former, more general queries.
+This approach could be implemented in a "chat-like" interface based on natural language queries.

 The common language should provide the following features:
 - Vocabulary: